javalite/javalite/db-migrator/README.md

 </plugin>
 ```
 As you can see, the plugin tied to validate phase, which will ensure that it will migrate
 schema at the very start of the build.
+Add more executions to run against multiple databases.

 ## Configuration properties